barebox/barebox/Documentation/filesystems/ramfs.rst

 RAM filesystem
 ==============

 ramfs is a simple malloc based filesystem.
 An instance of ramfs is mounted during startup on /.
-The filesystemtype passed to mount is 'ramfs'
+The filesystem type passed to mount is 'ramfs'

 example::